ChristEnjoyer/davidgukasyan.portfolio/README.md

 # davidgukasyan.portfolio
-A portfolio containing some of my work over the past 6 months.
+A portfolio containing some of my recent work.
 It is recommended that viewers read any descriptions, guides, and disclaimers associated with each portfolio item.